TyostoKarry/PossyDota/README.md

 !unlink:
 Deletes linked Steam32 ID from discord account.

-!lastmatch [match] or !lm [match]:
+!lastmatch [match] [@user] or !lm [match] [@user]:
-Links the most recent match data with dotabuff link.
-If given parameter number, shows that most recent match.
-1 being the last match you played, being the second to last match you played and so on.
+Displays basic info of last match with dotabuff link to given match.
+Can be given game number as parameter to display that most recent match.
+Can also be given another linked player as a parameter for their last match.

 !matchhistory [@user] or !mh [@user]:
 Lists players stats and dotabuff links of 5 most recent games.
+Can access specific game from the dropdown menu.
 Can be given another linked player as a parameter.

-!mmr:
+!mmr [match count] [@user]:
 Displays of a graph of a mmr gain or loss during the 10 most recent ranked games.
+Can be given match count as parameter.
+Parameter 'all' displays all valid games.
+Can also be given another linked player as a parameter for their last match.

 !smurfs or !s:
 Displays ranks and games played of all the players in current match.